*Work in progress page

 “Nay,” said the dwarf.
 “You’re not.
 The black fish holds the rivers now.
 If it’s the mother you want, seek her at the Twins.
 For there’s to be a wedding.”
 She cackled again.
 “Look in your fires, pink priest, and you will see.
 Not now, though, not here, you’ll see nothing here.
 This place belongs to the old gods still . . . they linger here as I do, shrunken and feeble but not yet dead.
 Nor do they love the flames.
 For the oak recalls the acorn, the acorn dreams the oak, the stump lives in them both.
 And they remember when the First Men came with fire in their fists.”
 She drank the last of the wine in four long swallows, flung the skin aside, and pointed her stick at Lord Beric.
 “I’ll have my payment now.
 I’ll have the song you promised me.”

-I am proposing that Sam “the Slayer” will slay the Citadel lies and will be the uniting human representative of knowledge that lies somewhere between woods witch and maester.
+I am speculating that Sam “the Slayer” will slay the Citadel lies and will be the uniting human representative of knowledge that lies somewhere between woods witch and maester.
 Bran will light Sam’s way, as the Citadel lights the way for higher learning.
-In a way, this makes Bran a lord of light.
+In a way, this makes Bran a lord of light type.
 Sam and Bran will re-ignite a *new* pact of ice and fire, which was supposed to wed people from the fire line to the ice line.
 Bran is “married” to the trees, and Sam will be married to his maester (fire) duties, and the two will unite in a symbolic marriage.

 This follows GRRM’s style of history repeating, but with a twist.
 Just like the the culture of the first men gave up their gods and accepted the old gods, and stopped burning weirwoods, Sam gave up his fiery seven gods in favor of the old gods and Sam and Bran will unite for peace.